A growing body of research indicates massage therapy can benefit the immune system, especially important during winter months

 People looking to fend off cold and flu as the winter months arrive should speak to a massage therapist about prevention strategies.
 Regular massages have been shown to make the immune system stronger, according to studies.

-“Researchers working with patients with compromised immune systems have found massage therapy can improve how the immune system functions,” said Jeff Smoot, President of the American Massage Therapy Association (AMTA).
-“Those same benefits translate to people seeking to fight off the common cold, flu and other seasonal illnesses.”
+“Researchers working with patients with compromised immune systems have found massage therapy can improve how the immune system functions,” said Jeff Smoot, 2015 President of the American Massage Therapy Association (AMTA).
+“Those same benefits can translate to people seeking to fight off the common cold, flu and other seasonal illnesses.”

 Massage therapy increases the activity level of the body’s white blood cells that work to combat viruses.
 According to research from Cedars-Sinai, participants in a Swedish massage group experienced significant changes in lymphocytes, which play a large role in defending the body from disease.
 A lymphocyte is one of the three subtypes of white blood cells in the immune system.